Allen jumper sends No. 20 Texas over No. 8 Kansas 79-76

 Kansas struggled in the first half to find the free-flowing offense that can flip a game in a flash.
 Texas guard Courtney Ramey didn’t score a point in the half, but his lockdown defensive effort on Agbaji held the Jayhawks guard to just seven points on just five shots in the half.

 But Kansas kept pecking away and a hot shooting start to the second half — the Jayhawks made nine of their first 12 shots — eventually put them ahead on Josef Yesufu’s steal and dunk.
-Kansas shot 64 % in the second half.
+Kansas shot 64 % in the second half against the No. 1 scoring defense in the country.

-A 3-pointer from Dajuan Harris and a dunk by Christian Braun helped Kansas build a 67-62 lead before Ramey rallied the Longhorns with consecutive layups to keep the Jayhawks from pulling away.
+“I thought it was going to be a rock fight and (scoring) in the 50s,” Kansas coach Bill Self said.

 BIG PICTURE

-Texas: Physical play by Allen, Mitchell and Christian Bishop had Texas hanging with the bigger Jayhawks inside.
-Allen had nine rebounds and Bishop had 10.
+Texas: Physical play by Allen, Mitchell and Bishop let Texas hang with the bigger Jayhawks inside.
+Allen had nine rebounds and Bishop had 10, including seven offensive boards.
 Mitchell scored 10 straight points in the first half as the Longhorns rallied from an early 18-11 deficit.

 UP NEXT